DuartBreedt/EduanBreedtBlog/content/blog/what-else-can-physiotherapy-do.md

 As therapists of rehabilitation, we might begin with: what else can physiotherapy do?

-### Recommended Reading
+### References

-[^1]: Fox, N., 2012.
-The body.
-Cambridge, UK: Polity Press.

-[^2]: Fox, N., 2012.
-Creativity and health: An anti-humanist reflection.
-Health: An Interdisciplinary Journal for the Social Study of Health, Illness and Medicine, 17(5), pp.495-511.
+[^1]: Deleuze, G. and Guattari, F., 1994.
+What is philosophy?.
+New York: Columbia University Press.

+[^2]:

 [^3]: Nicholls, D., 2019.
 End of Physiotherapy.
 Routledge.

-[^4]: Deleuze, G. and Guattari, F., 1994.
-What is philosophy?.
-New York: Columbia University Press.

-[^5]: Deleuze, G. and Guattari, F., 1987.
+[^4]: Deleuze, G. and Guattari, F., 1987.
 A thousand plateaus.
 Minneapolis: University of Minnesota Press.

+[^5]: Fox, N., 2012.
+The body.
+Cambridge, UK: Polity Press.

+[^6]: Fox, N., 2012.
+Creativity and health: An anti-humanist reflection.
+Health: An Interdisciplinary Journal for the Social Study of Health, Illness and Medicine, 17(5), pp.495-511.